Brent Kallman

-Brent Kallman (born October 4, 1990) is an American professional soccer player who plays for Major League Soccer club Minnesota United FC.
-His siblings Brian and Kassey are also professional soccer players.
-Brian formerly played for Minnesota United when the team competed in the North American Soccer League.
+Brent Kallman (born October 4, 1990) is an American professional soccer player who currently plays for USL League One club Union Omaha.
+Kallman formerly played for Minnesota United when the team competed in the North American Soccer League and MLS.

 Career

 Kallman graduated from Woodbury High School in Woodbury, Minnesota.
 He was a multi-sport athlete, earning four letters in soccer, three in tennis, two in basketball and one in football.
+Kalian attended Minnesota Thunder Academy junior soccer development program.

 College

-Kallman attended Creighton University and played four seasons from 2009–2012, helping the program make back to back college cup appearances in 2011–12.
+Kallman attended Creighton University and played four seasons from 2009 to 2012, helping the program make back to back college cup appearances in 2011–12.

 Professional

 He signed his first professional contract with Minnesota United FC in May 2013.
 He played for Minnesota United, splitting time between the reserves and full team until the 2016 season when he became a mainstay of the back line.
 In January 2017, Kallman was signed to United as they transitioned to MLS.

 On August 15, 2020, Kallman moved on loan to USL Championship side El Paso Locomotive.

+Kallman signed with Major League Soccer club Nashville SC on February 13, 2024.
+He was released by Nashville following their 2024 season.

+On February 14, 2025, Kallman signed with USL League One side Union Omaha.

 Personal life

+His siblings Brian and Kassey are also professional soccer players.

 In addition to professional soccer, Kallman is an accomplished poker player, having earned $193,192 in tournament poker.
-His best live cash is $62,110 on November 23, 2018 at the $3,500 WPT Seminole Rock N Roll Poker Open Main Event.
+His best live cash is $62,110 on November 23, 2018, at the $3,500 WPT Seminole Rock N Roll Poker Open Main Event.